MicrosoftDocs/win32-pr.pt-br/desktop-src/NAP/inapcomponentinfo-getlocalizedstring-method.md

 ## <a name="remarks"></a>Comentários

-As cadeias de caracteres devem ser localizadas de acordo com a ID do idioma do thread de chamada.
+As cadeias de caracteres devem ser localizadas de acordo com a ID de idioma do thread de chamada.

 ## <a name="requirements"></a>Requisitos